TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/DefinitionLists.rst

 ================

-List style "dl-parameters"
+List Style "dl-parameters"
 ==========================

 This list style is used in TYPO3 documentation to style the explanation and description of parameters.
 The general markup we use is that of a "definition list".

-Example 1: No extra styling
+Example 1: No Extra Styling
 ---------------------------

 An example with a standard styling would look like this: